caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 EPrints repository with a little less than 200 EPrint objects in it.
 It currently runs in a multi-host EPrints on some of our oldest hardware[^1].
 Oral Histories also needs to run with HTTPS support.
-To achieve that in the current deployment would require restructing the SSL certs.
+To achieve that in the current deployment would require restructuring the SSL certs.
 One of the deployments on that machine is Thesis redoing the certs would mean downtime and I'd like to avoid that for Thesis.
 In addition to needing SSL support, we need to swap out the